![]() |

 This list of frequently asked questions and answers about FreeTDS is updated between releases to cover problems since the last release, and to answer perennial questions (there are some).

 FreeTDS is a free implementation of the TDS (Tabular Data Stream) protocol that is used by Sybase and Microsoft for their database products.
-It implements TDS 4.2, 5.0, 7.0 and 8.0, and can communicate with any Sybase or Microsoft SQL Server.
+It can communicate with any Sybase or Microsoft SQL Server.
+It includes three client libraries: DB-Library, CT-Library, and ODBC.
+All libraries use the same protocol and can communicate with servers from both vendors.

-You can get the latest FreeTDS from Ibiblio or its mirrors.
+You can get the latest FreeTDS from ftp.freetds.org.
 See "Quick Links" on the FreeTDS home page.
-You may also use the CVS repository (on sourceforge.net); see the User Guide for details.
+See the User Guide for details.

 Your favorite operating system may have a package of some kind available.
 You might want to check there.
 Occasionally someone contributes a package here, which we keep around.
 Post a message to the list if you're looking for one and don't find one in the usual places.